FriggGroup/uniswap-widgets/NOTES.md

 - src/hooks/swap/useSendSwapTransaction.tsx: only type change to fix tsc error
 - src/hooks/swap/useSwapApproval.ts: this hook is a shared hook for swap and buy/sell functionality. adjusted the types with the InvestmentTrade type from buy/sell and making sure that the frigg router address is used when we are in buy/sell
-- src/hooks/useActiveWeb3React.tsx: a small change which fixes the bug that the library keeps the mainnet chainId when switching the network

 ### src/state
 - src/state/transactions.ts: added TransactionType.BUY and TransactionType.SELL